 AU Competitive Outreach Scholarship Grants

-The Office of the Vice President for University Outreach announces the 2013-2014 call for proposals for the Competitive Outreach Scholarship Grants Program (COSG).
-The COSG program is intramural and is made available to promote faculty engagement in outreach enterprise.
+The Office of the Vice President for University Outreach announces the 2016-2017 call for proposals for the Competitive Outreach Scholarship Grants Program (COSG).
+The COSG program is intramural and made available to promote community-engaged scholarship and the outreach enterprise.

 Purpose and Scope of Grants